 Li-ESWT does not include the use of any oral medications or injections.
 It is important to know that Li-ESWT induces a local reaction on the penile corporal tissue resulting in neovascularization and does not cause any systemic side effects such as headache, congestion, blurry vision and back pain that may be associated with oral medications.
 Injection therapy can cause penile pain, increased heart rate, drop in blood pressure and can even cause priapism.
 Priapism is a feared consequence of injection therapy for erectile dysfunction characterized by a prolonged and painful erection forcing patients to go the emergency room for a traumatic penile drainage procedure.
 Li-ESWT is unique amongst other treatments in that it has the potential to restore natural erectile function and possibly deliver a cure.
 Low-Intensity Extracorporeal Shock Wave Therapy is delivered directly in the urology office without the need for anesthesia or sedation.
 It is pain free and noticeable results may be seen within 2 weeks of initiating therapy.

-Patients are encouraged to arrive 20 minutes prior to their scheduled procedure.
-They may choose to put a numbing cream on that can be prescribed in advance.
+Patients are encouraged to arrive at the North Miami office 20 minutes prior to their scheduled procedure.
+They may choose to put a numbing cream on that can be prescribed in advance although in most patients this is not necessary because discomfort during the procedure is minimal.
 During the procedure, a small hand-held probe is used to deliver 300 to 500 low intensity (energy intensity of 0.09 mJ/mm2) shocks to several locations along the penile shaft and crura.
 The protocol consists of 2 treatments per week for 3 weeks.
-There is minimal to no discomfort following the procedure.
-In one study up to 75% of patients noted functional improvement after 1 month of treatment (7).
+There is minimal to no discomfort following the procedure and each session should be completed in under one half hour.
+In one study evaluating improvement in ED after penile shockwave, up to 75% of patients noted functional improvement after 1 month of treatment (7).

-Low-Intensity Extracorporeal Shock Wave Therapy (Li-ESWT) for erectile dysfunction is offered by many men’s clinics in the Miami, Florida area; however, there are few if any additional urology offices in the Miami and Fort Lauderdale region staffed by board certified urologists offering Low-Intensity Shock Wave Therapy (Li-ESWT) for erectile dysfunction.
-Urologist are the only medical doctors that specialize in the medical and surgical management of erectile dysfunction.
-For that reason, it is highly recommended that a board-certified urologist such as David Robbins, MD and Amery Wirtshafter, MD at Urological Consultants of Florida manage your treatment should you choose to proceed with Li-ESWT.
+Low-Intensity Extracorporeal Shock Wave Therapy (Li-ESWT) for erectile dysfunction is offered by many men’s clinics in the Miami and Fort Lauderdale Florida areas; however, there are few if any additional urology offices in the Miami and Fort Lauderdale region staffed by board certified urologists offering Low-Intensity Shock Wave Therapy (Li-ESWT) for erectile dysfunction.
+Urologists are the only medical doctors that specialize in the medical and surgical management of erectile dysfunction.
+For that reason, it is highly recommended that a board-certified urologist such as David Robbins, MD at Urological Consultants of Florida manage your erectile dysfunction treatment should you choose to proceed with Li-ESWT.
+Furthermore, although shockwave therapy for ED is a novel and promising new therapy, there are some patients that will not respond such as those with severe organic ED from diabetes or peripheral vascular disease.
+As a urologist, Dr. Robbins can then assist his erectile dysfunction patients with additional treatment options including oral medications, vacuum erectile devices, injection therapy and even penile impant surgery if indicated and desired by the patient.
+A non urologist at a men's health clinic is not trained in the medical and surgical aspects of erectile dysfunction and cannot offer all of the treatment options available for ED.

 Although Low-Intensity Extracorporeal Shock Wave Therapy (Li-ESWT) is used commonly in other countries as a viable option for the restoration of erectile dysfunction, it is not yet FDA approved for this purpose in the United States of America.
 Given the plethora of notable scientific studies demonstrating improvement in erectile function with Li-ESWT as well as the growing demand for this treatment option, there is mounting hope that FDA approval will come soon.